 Healthy soil is an essential ingredient to create thriving, healthy plant growth.
 Using Tui Organic Compost to replenish nutrients in your garden means you can rest assured you have maximised the natural goodness in the plants you have carefully tended.

-Tui Organic Compost is BioGro certified, and revitalises your soil with organic matter and nutrients.
-Crafted from natural resources including bark fines and chicken manure, Tui Organic Compost is designed to help your garden flourish.
+Tui Organic Compost is BioGro certified and revitalises your soil with organic matter and nutrients.
+Crafted from natural resources including bark fines, sheep pellets, blood & bone, and gypsum, Tui Organic Compost is designed to help your garden flourish.
 The addition of Tui Organic Compost to gardens will increase water holding capacity in light soils, improve drainage in heavy soils and encourage earthworm and microbial activity.

 Use in new and existing garden beds and enjoy the unparalleled satisfaction that comes from growing your own, naturally.

 Whether your vege patch is bursting with salad greens for summer barbeques, or carrots and leeks for hearty winter soups, nothing beats the satisfaction of ‘growing your own'.
 Tui Vegetable Mix is a high quality natural-based planting mix containing the right blend of nutrients to provide your veges with the best possible start and sustained growth throughout the season.